Tohfa

 Tohfa is a 1984 Indian Hindi-language melodrama comedy film produced by D. Ramanaidu under the Suresh Productions banner and directed by K. Raghavendra Rao.
 It stars Jeetendra, Jaya Prada and Sridevi.
 The film was a massive box office success, grossing and becoming the highest-grossing Indian film of 1984.

 The film's narrative follows siblings Janki and Lalita who both fall for Ram, their good friend.
-When Lalita learns that Janki loves Ram, she steps back and allows her sister to marry him.
+When Lalita learn that Janki loves Ram, she steps back and allows her sister to marry him.
 It was a remake of Raghavendra Rao's Telugu blockbuster Devatha (1982), with Sridevi and Jaya Prada reprising their roles.

 At the 32nd Filmfare Awards, Tohfa received three nominations: Best Comic Actor (Kapoor), Best Music and Best Lyrics "Pyaar Ka Tohfa Tera."

 Plot

 Janaki and Lalita are sisters who love each other dearly.
 Lalita and Ram fall passionately in love with each other.
 Unknown to them, Janaki is also in love with Ram.
 When Lalita finds out, she decides to sacrifice her relationship with Ram.
 In haste, she marries a good-for-nothing man, who is arrested by the police immediately afterward.
 Unaware of Lalita's true motive, Ram and Janaki are furious with her.

 Lalita moves away and is not seen for several years.
 Ram and Janaki get married and live happily; their only sorrow is their inability to have children.
 Many years later, Ram meets Lalita again.
 She is working in an office and singlehandedly bringing up her son.
 To his shock, Ram realizes that he is the father of Lalita's son.
 The child had been conceived in a moment of passion between Ram and Lalita before they separated.
 Ram is torn between his loyalty to his wife Janaki and the pull of affection towards his son.
 Janaki, now expecting a child, finds out about her sister's reappearance but misunderstands the whole situation.
 She begins to suspect Ram and Lalita of cheating on her.
 However, at last, all the misunderstandings are cleared up.
 The true extent of Lalita's sacrifice becomes known to Janaki, who feel very guilty.
 Janaki gives birth to a daughter and passes away, leaving the baby and Ram in Lalita's care.